redballoonsecurity/ofrak/docs/user-guide/patch-maker/user-guide.md

 Check out the [ToolchainConfig][ofrak_patch_maker.toolchain.model.ToolchainConfig] for the full suite of tunables (they are likely to get updated frequently while OFRAK is developed).

+Together, [ArchInfo][ofrak_type.architecture.ArchInfo] and [ToolchainConfig][ofrak_patch_maker.toolchain.model.ToolchainConfig] can be used to instantiate a [Toolchain][ofrak_patch_maker.abstract.Toolchain].

 #### PatchMaker Instantiation
-Once the program attributes and toolchain configuration are defined, instantiate PatchMaker with the symbol mapping required for linking the patch.
+Once the toolchain is instantiated, instantiate PatchMaker with the symbol mapping required for linking the patch.

 We can get the virtual address of the functions that the patch will need to import, for instance: